What is a Sports Injury?

 These are most common in contact sports, but you can suffer a dislocation if you stretch excessively or if you have a fall.
 Any dislocation should be treated as an emergency, and a medical professional is needed to put the bone back in place.
 However, there is also often severe damage to the connective tissue surrounding the joint following a dislocation.

-Fingers are the most commonly dislocated joints, closely followed by shoulders.
-Dislocations of other joints such as elbows, knees and hips are less common.
+Fingers and shoulders are the most commonly dislocated joints, while dislocations of other joints such as elbows, knees and hips are less common.

 When blood vessels are ruptured they cause a contusion (bruise).
 This can create additional inflammation that can cause more damage to the surrounding tissues.